smanolloff/phoenix_params/README.md

 A plug for Phoenix applications for validating and transforming HTTP request params.

-Define a request schema, validate and transform the input before the controller is called: this allows you for a clean and assertive controller code.
+Define a request schema, validate and transform the input before the controller is called: this allows you to write clean and assertive controller code.

 <!-- MarkdownTOC -->